iamgreaser/iceball/README.txt

   - specifically, GCC
   - MinGW is a port of GCC for Windows: http://mingw.org/
   - if you use something else we might consider compatibility with it
+  - learn_more has managed to get this to build with MSVC++ so uh, that could work too.
 - SDL 1.2 (not 1.3) - http://libsdl.org/
 - Lua 5.1 (not 5.2) - http://lua.org/
 - zlib - http://zlib.net/